aliroberts/aliroberts.github.io/_posts/2020-10-07-deep-q-learning-with-python.md

 False
 ```

+For more details about `gym` environments/installation the [official docs](https://gym.openai.com/docs/) are a quick read.

 ### The optimal action-value function $Q^*$

 For a given envronment, the goal of RL is to choose a **policy**, that is, a function of the current state that selects the next action, that maximises the **expected return** of the agent that acts according to it.